 - Seek additional input from students

-- Seek additional resources for self and students
+- ✓ Seek additional resources for self and students

-- ✓ Utilize peer resources
+- → Utilize peer resources

-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but Uses strategy incorrectly or Teacher behaviors foster a sense of classroom community Teacher behaviors foster a sense of classroom community Based on student evidence, implements not exhibited. with parts missing. by acknowledgement and respect for the diversity of by acknowledgement and respect for the diversity of adaptations to achieve the desired effect by missing. each student, but less than the each student. more than 90% of the majority of students are displaying the desired effect.
-The desired effect is displayed students. . , , in the majority of students.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Teacher behaviors foster a Teacher behaviors foster a Based on student called for but incorrectly or sense of classroom community sense of classroom community evidence, implements not exhibited. with parts missing. by acknowledgement and respect for the diversity of each student, but less than the majority of students are displaying the desired effect. by acknowledgement and respect for the diversity of each student.
+The desired effect is displayed in the majority of students. adaptations to achieve the desired effect by more than 90% of the students.